Hasmonean Judea: Coinage

 Scholars broadly agree that John Hyrcanus was the first Hasmonean to mint coins, likely beginning after Seleucid authority waned with Antiochus VII's death in 129 BCE.
 The Seleucids reportedly granted his father Simon minting rights in the 130s, though he appears not to have used them.
 All Hasmonean issues are small, low-value bronze prutot; no Hasmonean silver is known.
 High-value payments continued to use circulating silver such as Tyrian tetradrachms, with roughly 672 prutot to one Tyrian tetradrachm.
 Alexander Jannaeus likely struck millions of bronze prutot, which stayed in circulation into the first century CE.
+In the archaeological record, coins minted by Alexander Jannaeus constitute the vast majority of numismatic finds at rural agrarian and estate sites surrounding Jerusalem, serving as a primary chronological indicator for the peak period of Hasmonean economic and regional expansion.

 The coins regularly name the reigning Hasmonean and his title.
 Legends appear in both Greek and Hebrew; For the Hebrew legends, the Hasmoneans revived the older paleo-Hebrew script, even though the square Hebrew script still in use today was already the dominant form in their time.
 Archaeologist Jodi Magness suggests this choice "likely was an allusion to the revived biblical kingdom of David and Solomon."
 Over time the titulature broadens: Hyrcanus I uses Hebrew name and Jewish titles (High Priest etc.), while under Jannaeus both Hebrew and Greek names appear and the Greek royal title basileus is added, with inscriptions in paleo-Hebrew, Greek, and Aramaic.

 Many Hasmonean coins follow the Hebrew formula "X the High Priest and the ḥeḇer of the Judeans."
 The term ḥeḇer, attested in issues from the 120s BCE to 37 BCE and meaning "association," is debated: it may denote a national council (possibly a Sanhedrin precursor) or the Jewish people/community (as the Hebrew equivalent of the Greek ethnos).
 The legends may indicate that "the Judeans" served as the state's internal Hebrew name, in contrast to later First Jewish Revolt and Bar Kokhba coinage that uses "Israel" instead.